 Our class is named after the historical figure, Florence Nightingale.
 She's considered the founder of modern nursing and came to prominence while training other nurses and caring for the wounded British soldiers during the Crimean War.
 She's the one you might have heard as 'Lady of the Lamp'.

 Our class is a mix of Year 5 and Year 6 children.
 We can be found opposite Class Dickens, which is a Year 6 class.
-Our class teacher is Mr Mason (who is new to the school and started in September) and our teaching assistant is Mrs Orme (who has been at the school for many years!).
+Our class teacher is Mr Mason (who is new to the school and started in September) and our teaching assistant is Mrs Salmon (who is also new to the school).

 Most tables have 4 pupils but one or two tables sometimes have 2 or 3 pupils.